U.S. flag

 • Heatstroke [32]

-• May cause postrenal obstruction, which can lead to urinary retention and thus decreased glomerular filtration rate.
-If acute kidney injury develops, discontinue diphenhydramine and begin supportive care for acute kidney injury if needed.[5]
+• Diphenhydramine may cause postrenal obstruction, leading to urinary retention and, thus, decreased glomerular filtration rate.
+If acute kidney injury develops, discontinue diphenhydramine and begin supportive care for acute kidney injury if needed.[35]

-• May cause CNS depression, which can impair driving or operating heavy machinery.
+• Diphenhydramine may cause CNS depression, which can impair driving or operating heavy machinery.

-• Considered high-risk medication for elderly patients because of increased fall risk from dizziness, sedation, and hypotension.
+• Diphenhydramine is considered a high-risk medication for older patients because of increased fall risk from dizziness, sedation, and hypotension.

 • Inhibition of fast sodium channels and repolarizing potassium channels (Ikr) can prolong the action potential and the QT interval, leading to QTc prolongation.[36][37][38]